raspberrypi/libcamera/Documentation/guides/introduction.rst

 .. _Media Controller: https://www.linuxtv.org/downloads/v4l-dvb-apis-new/userspace-api/mediactl/media-controller.html

-In this developers guide, we will explore the `Camera Stack`_ and how it is can be visualised at a high level, and explore the internal `Architecture`_ of the libcamera library with its components.
+In this developers guide, we will explore the internal `Architecture`_ of the libcamera library with its components.
 The current `Platform Support`_ is detailed, as well as an overview of the `Licensing`_ requirements of the project.